KevinNote/UoB-MathsLogic/Mathematics/Week2/Week2-1.md

 ## Floating Point Numbers/浮点数

-b = 2, mantissa of 24 digits, exponent of 8 digits, sign of 1 digit.
+$b = 2$, mantissa of 24 digits, exponent of 8 digits, sign of 1 digit.

 **Attention:** mantissa cannot start with 0, if it is 0, the number is not normalised.